SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 The device interface functions below are valid values for the second parameter of the `on-device` call.
 Each function lists its required arguments that should be passed in.

-If a connected device doesn't support the requested fuction, it's simply ignored.
+If a connected device doesn't support the requested function, it's simply ignored.
 For example, the Apex M800 has individually controlled key illumination and supports `show-on-key:` while the Apex does not.
 This lets us write handlers without having to worry about what devices are actually connected.

 A given device command is implemented in device specific ways to get the most out of each device's capabilities.
 For example, the Apex and Apex M800 keyboards both support `show-percent-on-zone:` (the Apex sets the color of the specified zone, and the M800 also uses the keys in that zone as a bar graph corresponding to the value.